UKHSA-Internal/pre-entry-tb-screening-app/app/pets-ui/README.md

 To run all unit tests use `yarn run test`.

 To run a subset of tests append the names of files or folders to the command, i.e. use `yarn run test <name1> <name2> ...`.
 Note that the names should not include a path, they should be just the name of the file or folder.

+## Cypress Tests

+In one terminal, open up the UI in the background using 'yarn run dev' Open a second terminal, CD to the e2e folder and run a 'yarn cypress open' to open cypress.
+Once cypress is open click on the 'E2E Testing' option, it should say 'Configured' underneath in green.
+Select your browser and then Select the test you wish to run.